sunilabrahamindia/sunilabraham/events/2026/sunil-abraham-india-ai-impact-summit.md

 created: 2026-02-15
 ---

-**Sunil Abraham**, Public Policy Director at Meta, participated in multiple sessions during the [India AI Impact Summit 2026](/events/india-ai-impact-summit-2026/), held in New Delhi from 16–20 February 2026.
-His involvement focused on AI governance frameworks, democratising AI resources and responsible AI deployment at enterprise scale.
-This page documents his appearances and panel contributions.
+**Sunil Abraham**, Public Policy Director at Meta, is participating in multiple sessions during the [India AI Impact Summit 2026](/events/india-ai-impact-summit-2026/), which is taking place in New Delhi from 16–20 February 2026.
+His involvement focuses on AI governance frameworks, democratising AI resources and responsible AI deployment at enterprise scale.
+This page documents his appearances and panel contributions as the summit progresses.

 ## Contents